al1ych/dart-code-visualization/README.md

 - [x] Highlight syntax in the generated HTML
 - [x] Jump to declaration for a variable
 - [ ] Jump to declaration for a function
+- [ ] Jump to declaration for a class
 - [ ] Show documentation on cursor hover 👈🏻
+- [ ] Show class specification/fields on hover
 - [x] Collapse block scopes
 - [x] Side-bar to switch between tabs with source files
 - [x] Project tree
 - [x] Work with all the source files in the input project
-- [ ] Class declaration binding
-- [ ] Show class specification/fields on hover

 ### Medium priority